source-academy/js-slang/README.md

 ```

 Documentation on the Source libraries are generated from inline
-documentation in the library sources.
-The libraries are in repository
+documentation in the library sources, a copy of which are kept in
-`cadet-frontend`, which is assumed to be located in `../cadet-frontend`,
-from the root of this repo.
-The command `yarn jsdoc` makes the
+`docs/lib/*.js`.
+The command `yarn jsdoc` generates the
-documentation available in folder `docs/source`.
+documentation and places it in the folder `docs/source`.
 The script
-[jsdoc]{.title-ref} provides an installation command to deploy the
+`jsdoc` provides an installation command to deploy the
-documentation via [scp]{.title-ref} to a web server:
+documentation via `scp` to a web server:
 `yarn jsdoc install`

 Documentation of libraries is displayed in autocomplete in the frontend.